epigeneticstoocean/2018OAExp_larvae/notebook/20191112_plan_revised.md

 **Description** : To look at intergenerational DNA methylation I will be using a **WGBSseq** approach to sequence female (eggs) and larvae (pooled samples on filters) to look at the potential for transmission of epigenetic marks, with a specific focus on identifying marks that are differentially methylated among OA treatments.

 **Samples**
-* Eggs from females exposed for 1 month (2 treatments x 8 females per treatment)
+* Eggs from females exposed for 1 month (2 treatments x 8 females per treatment) = 8 samples
-* Zygotes (fertilized eggs reared in control conditions for a couple of hours)
+* Zygotes (fertilized eggs reared in control conditions for a couple of hours) =
-* Larvae  (3 day old D stage larvae)
+* Larvae  (3 day old D stage larvae) =

+* Sample targets will also focus on sampelst that overlap with Elises work on larvae structure using the SEM [LINK](https://github.com/epigeneticstoocean/2018OAExp_larvae/blob/master/notebook/20191111_EliseSampleList.md)

 **Sequencing Pipeline**
 * Extraction using omega kit (using our current kit to try out the extraction protocol)